HaitaoMao/HaitaoMao.github.io/pages/Me.md

 title: ME
 layout: single
 ---
 I am current a final-year undergraduate student of Elite Program, Software Academy at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
 I have won **The best short paper award in CIKM2021** as the first author (My first paper in the undergraduate year).
+I am also an incoming PhD student of Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html)

 My current research interests lies primarily in understanding the blackbox of DNN especially the mechanism of GNN.
 Revolving on this ultimate goal, I mainly study the following topics : **Adaptative learning on graph-structured data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method), **Financial Knowledge Graph**.